unionfindbee/mapi-node-example/README.md

 # mapi-node-example
-A example of how to use Mayhem's API functionality with a Node.js application
+An example of how to use Mayhem's API functionality with a Node.js application